-In 2012, it's estimated almost 44,000 people in the U.S. will be diagnosed with pancreatic cancer.
+In 2014, it's estimated over 46,000 people in the U.S. will be diagnosed with pancreatic cancer.
 About one in 76 people in the U.S. will develop the disease.
 Pancreatic cancer affects equal numbers of men and women, almost always after the age of 45.

 Pancreatic cancer is classified according to which part of the pancreas is affected: the part that makes digestive substances (exocrine) or the part that makes insulin and other hormones (endocrine).